alfurka/alfurka.github.io/_posts/2018-11-18-grid-search.md

 $$

 In other words, Ridge and LASSO are biased as long as $\lambda > 0$.
 And other fancy-ML algorithms have bias terms with different functional forms.
 But why biased estimators work better than OLS if they are *biased*?
-Yes simply it is because they are biased.
+Yes simply it is because they are *good* biased.
 But note that, your bias may lead a worse result as well.
 And this is the critical point that explains why hyperparameter tuning is very important for ML algorithms.
 What we mean by it is finding the best bias term, $\lambda$.

 ### Example